martinkoster/actionfx/README.md

 - Define controllers using FXML or statically implemented views
 - View handling through annotations e.g. injecting nested views into a scene graph or navigate to a certain view
 - Inject control values e.g. selected items from a `javafx.scene.control.TableView` into methods by using annotations on method arguments
-- Wire the `onActionProperty` of scene graph nodes to methods by using annotations
+- Declaratively wire the `onActionProperty` of scene graph nodes to methods
 - Configure complex table views or even tree table views by just using annotations, which avoids a lot of code lines compared to pure JavaFX
 - Enable or disable nodes like a `javafx.scene.control.Button` depending on whether the user supplied input in other controls like text fields or table views
-- Integrate user confirmation dialogues or simple text input dialogs in a declarative fashion also via annotations
+- Integrate user confirmation dialogues or simple text input dialogs in a declarative fashion
 - Out-of-the-box internationalization support through resource bundle integration (for Spring a `org.springframework.context.MessageSource` can be leveraged)

 ## Module Overview